 Melatonin supplements are widely available in the United States and most frequently used as a sleep aid.

-What the research says about melatonin and migraine
+What the research says about the melatonin migraine connection

 Curiosity may have been sparked by these 2 interesting studies that looked closer at the melatonin-migraine link.
 One study showed that melatonin levels are lower during migraine attacks.
 (2)